 We endorse a four step approach to saving the Social Security Trust Fund without benefit cuts:

 Require the US Treasury to repay the $2.85 Trillion that Congress has “borrowed” from the Social Security Trust Fund to pay other Federal Government expenses.

 Eliminate the Payroll Tax Cap loophole that allows millionaires and billionaires to pay a lower Social Security tax rate than the working poor and middle class.

 Gradually raise the retirement age for people born after 1960 by two months every year until it reaches from 70.

 Eliminate the Carried Interest Loophole that allows investment bankers to shield income from Social Security withholding but does not preclude those bankers from receiving Social Security benefits.

-The Council for Retirement Security is a part of Our Generation, a 501(c)4 nonprofit organization.
+The Council for Retirement Security is a part of the National Seniors Policy Center, a 501(c)4 nonprofit organization.